apache/openoffice-org/content/privacy.md

 ~~~~~~

 Information about your use of this website is collected using server access
-logs.
-The collected information consists of the following:
+logs and a tracking cookie.
+The collected information consists of the
+following:

 1. The IP address from which you access the website;
 1. The type of browser and operating system you use to access our site;